 3Centro Universitário São Camilo / Hospital Sírio-Libanês, Brazil

 4Universidade Metropolitana de Santos / Hospital Sírio-Libanês, Brazil

 5Universidade Federal de São Paulo / Hospital Sírio-Libanês, Brazil

-Methods: meta-epidemiological study conducted in the Discipline of Evidence-Based Medicine, Escola Paulista de Medicina, Unifesp, Brazil and supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico through an academic scholarship (CNPq, number 134763/2021-1).
-Two authors independently investigated the use of PRESS and PRISMA-S checklists by SRs included and additionally the adequacy to AMSTAR-2 item related do search process (item 4).
+Methods: Meta-epidemiological study conducted in the Discipline of Evidence-Based Medicine, Escola Paulista de Medicina, Unifesp, Brazil and supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico through an academic scholarship (CNPq, number 134763/2021-1).
+Two authors independently investigated the use of Peer Review of Electronic Search Strategies (PRESS) and Preferred Reporting Items for Systematic reviews and Meta-Analyses literature search extension (PRISMA-S) checklists by the SRs included and, additionally, the adequacy of A MeaSurement Tool to Assess systematic Reviews (AMSTAR)-2 item related to search process (item 4).

-Results: we identified 86 SRs on the topic, published in MEDLINE from January 1, 2019 to September 21, 2021.
-None of them referred the use of PRESS for constructing the searches, nor PRISMA-S checklist for reporting them.
-About the AMSTAR-2 item 4, 89.53% (n=77) SRs searched on at least 2 relevant databases, 32.56% (n=28) used MESH terms properly, all respected a limit of 1 year between the search date and the SR publication, but only 1,1% (n=1) SR presented a justification for the use of filters and limits.
+Results: We identified 86 SRs on the topic, published in MEDLINE from January 1, 2019, to September 21, 2021.
+None of them referred to the use of PRESS for constructing the searches, nor to the PRISMA-S checklist for reporting them.
+Regarding the AMSTAR-2 item 4, 89.53% (n=77) SRs searched on at least two relevant databases, 32.56% (n=28) used Medical Subject Headings (MeSH) terms properly, and all respected a limit of 1 year between the search date and the SR publication, but only 1.1% (n=1) of SRs presented a justification for the use of filters and limits.